udacity/shiftfs-dkms/README.md

 * LXD:

   How to use shiftfs with LXD is described in [my wiki](https://github.com/toby63/shiftfs-dkms/wiki/Use-shiftfs-in-LXD)
-  and in the official Forum of LXD: ["Trying out shiftfs"](https://discuss.linuxcontainers.org/t/trying-out-shiftfs/5155).
+  and in the official Forum of LXD: [Usecases for shiftfs](https://discuss.linuxcontainers.org/t/lxd-usecases-of-shiftfs-volume-disk-share/7735) and [Trying out shiftfs](https://discuss.linuxcontainers.org/t/trying-out-shiftfs/5155).

 Reporting bugs: